 The most popular way to get the original image onto the mesh is by using a process similar to photography – projecting the image onto a photoreactive coating and then processing the screen to remove the exposed parts, thus creating a “negative” image.
 The shapes can be formed using other techniques, such as using pre-formed stencils (e.g. for lettering) or cutting shapes out manually, but these techniques have limited commercial potential.

-However, if you’re doing one-off or short-run prints, it’s difficult to make it cost effective because a lot of work goes on before the print is made.
-Another drawback is that each colour is printed separately, so a number of different screens need to be made if the image isn’t monochrome.
-It also means that the coloured screens have to be aligned perfectly to avoid blurring and to achieve the desire colour blends.
+However, if you’re doing one-off or short-run prints, it’s challenging to make it cost-effective because a lot of work goes on before the print is made.
+Another drawback is that each colour is printed separately, so several different screens need to be created if the image isn’t monochrome.
+It also means that the coloured screens have to be aligned perfectly to avoid blurring and to achieve the desired colour blends.

 Heat Transfer Printing

 Professional heat transfer printing uses a vinyl printer and a heat press to transfer images to the T-shirt.
 This system is much better for short-run or one-off printing than screen printing because there’s hardly any preparation work to do.
 You can receive full colour designs by email and print them off in a few minutes.

 Heat transfer can be used in combination with other techniques.
 For example you could screen print a company’s logo on fifty T-shirts and use heat transfer to print employees’ names or departments.

 Do note, however, that heat transfer machines can be quite expensive to buy, which could represent a financial risk if you’ve not researched your potential market.